A picture is worth a thousand words.

 - Communicate project status with executives, team members, and other project stakeholders more effectively

-As the leading project viewer on the market, Seavus Project Viewer is able to reproduce the Microsoft Project graphical reports with 100% accuracy, allowing even the non planning personal, (the users who do not use the MS Project software) to stay informed of the project progress at all times.
+As the leading project viewer on the market, Seavus Project Viewer is able to reproduce the Microsoft Project graphical reports with 100% accuracy, allowing even the non planning personal, (the users who do not use the MS Project software) to stay informed of the project progress and be involved in the MS project reporting process at all times.

 Among other project viewing solutions on the market, Seavus Project Viewers prides itself with its superior software quality, and its unique features built for enterprise collaboration, the Task Update and the Skype for Business functionality that improve project workflows.